jmbarne3/simple-nws-weather-block/README.md

 ### Structure and chrome

-The stylesheet ships **structure and nothing else** — how the pieces sit next to each other, and not one font, border or background.
-That is deliberate.
-A card is something you build out of the block's own border, background, shadow and padding controls, rather than something we pick for you and you then have to undo.
+The stylesheet sets structure only — how the pieces sit next to each other.
+It declares no font, border, background or shadow, so a card is something you build from the block's own border, background, shadow and padding controls.

 Three custom properties are the intended adjustment points:

 - `--wb-icon-color` — the condition glyph's color.
 Falls back to the surrounding text.
 - `--wb-weather-gap` — space between the pieces of a single reading.
-Defaults to `0.3em`, and the wider gaps in a forecast strip are multiples of it.
+Defaults to `0.3em`; the wider gaps in a forecast strip are multiples of it.
-- `--wb-period-width` — how narrow a forecast column may get before the strip wraps onto another row.
-Defaults to `4.5em`, which is how a seven-day strip becomes four and three on a phone without a media query deciding where the break goes.
+- `--wb-period-width` — the narrowest a forecast column may get before the strip wraps onto another row.
+Defaults to `4.5em`.

 ### Classes